p-argento/uni/GEO/_GEO.md

 There is a particular gravity model, called single constraint gravity model, where you fix the number of outflow you observe from...
 What do you expect from the params?

+Be aware that geopandas wants a string for the tessellation, while skmobility uses a number.